PublicDataWorks/complaint-manager/README.md

 We use a tool called `mkcert` to manage self-signed certificates for the local environment.

-Run these commands to manage these certificates on your local machine:
+Run these commands to install a signing certificate authority on your local machine:
   ```
   brew install mkcert